Dominican–British Treaty (1850): Attempt at recognition from the United States

 The First Dominican Republic was proclaimed on February 27, 1844, and strengthened by the battles won against the Haitians, such as the Battle of Azua and the Battle of Santiago, on March 19 and 30 of that same year, respectively, the new Dominican authorities sought to consolidate it both internally and externally.
 The internal was a priority, since it consisted of the defense of the country against Haiti's attempts to reverse independence and keep the island united under its control.
 Also the organization of the new State was of great importance in the first years of Independence.
 The Constitution of San Cristóbal, passed on November 6, 1844, gave structure legal to the new nation.

 Externally, there was an early project to obtain France the recognition and granting of a protectorate, promoted by the French group within the Central Government Board, whose main managers were Buenaventura Báez and Tomás Bobadilla.
 None of these goals were achieved because the French Government was reluctant to have more problems with Haiti than those it had at that time, when the payment of the debt assumed by Haitians was not resolved.
-These plans were halted further due to fears of local resistance to such projects, such as the coup d'etat led by Generals Juan Pablo Duarte and José Joaquín Puello on June 9, 1844.
+These plans were halted further due to fears of local resistance to such projects, such as the coup d'état led by Generals Juan Pablo Duarte and José Joaquín Puello on June 9, 1844.

 If France recognized Dominican Independence, renounced recovering the portion of the island from which it had ruled previously between 1795 and 1809 and would reduce the possibility to fully collect that debt.
 Regarding the protectorate, the French Foreign Ministry ruled it out, despite the insistence of its Consul in Santo Domingo, Eustache Juchereau de Saint-Denys.
 French diplomacy was very emphatic on that point, reiterating it on several occasions to the Dominican Government, through letters from the Chancellor to Consul Saint-Denys, in which France was not interested in the protectorate, as he noted in one of them, on November 20, 1844:

 “The King's resolution has not changed.
 It matters now that she be engaged in Santo Domingo.
 It is not an abandonment, far from it, we wish that the Dominican Republic triumphs and overcomes the difficulties surrounding its birth; we will gladly help with everything which could strengthen it, whether inside or outside, but we believe useless, even for their own interests, become their protectors.”